bradcater/betterific/README.md

 All client methods take pagination params _:page_ and *:per_page*.
-In the case of most popular and most recent betterifs, the filter must be changed to a Hash parameter like so
+In the case of most popular and most recent betterifs, the filter must be changed to a Hash parameter, like so

-    Betterific::JsonClient.betterifs(:filter => :most_popular, :page => 2, :per_page => 10)
+    Betterific::Client.betterifs(:filter => :most_popular, :page => 2, :per_page => 10)

 and

-    Betterific::JsonClient.betterifs(:filter => :most_recent, :page => 2, :per_page => 10)
+    Betterific::Client.betterifs(:filter => :most_recent, :page => 2, :per_page => 10)

 ### Using Protocol Buffers

 If you have
 [ruby-protocol-buffers](https://github.com/codekitchen/ruby-protocol-buffers)
-installed, you can use Betterific::ProtobufClient in place of Betterific::JsonClient.
+installed, Betterific::Client will use Betterific::ProtobufClient in place of Betterific::JsonClient.
 This will greatly improve performance, as [Protocol Buffers](https://developers.google.com/protocol-buffers/) are highly optimized.

-The Betterific::ProtobufClient responds to the same methods as the Betterific::JsonClient, so it's easy to exchange one for the other at will.
+The Betterific::ProtobufClient responds to the same methods as the Betterific::JsonClient, so it's easy to switch between implementations at will.
 For example,

     Betterific::JsonClient.users(:id => [2])